iamblue/linkit-smart-nodejs/content/en/cloud/MCSjs.md

             }
         });
     ```
-* 存檔成功後執行 node app
+* Save and run node app
-* 這時候回到 MCS 畫面，按下這個 data channel 的 switch按鈕。
+* Go back to MCS screen, and press the switch button on the data channel below.
     ![](螢幕快照 2015-09-03 下午3.01.14.png)
     ![](螢幕快照 2015-09-03 下午3.03.10.png)
-* 在切回 command line ，你就會看到
+* Switch to command line, and you will see:
     ```
         blink!
     ```
-* 完成這以上步驟即代表你的 LinkIt smart 7688 已成功跟 MCS 完成對話串接。
+* The LinkIt smart 7688 and MCS are successfully connected if the above step works fine.

-### 下個章節我們來實作如何透過 MCS <-> LinkIt smart 7688 <-> LED (藉由 firmata 套件) 來實際控制真實的 LED 燈。
+### We will control real LED light though the connection between  MCS <-> LinkIt smart 7688 <-> LED (by firmata package).